Updated May 2019

 With three days of events featuring a host of colourful and creative activities and performances, it’s sure to have children happy all day and sleeping soundly at night.
 But we know while the kids just have to show up and have fun, parents need to do a little more to make those magic moments happen.
 Here a few tips to help minimize meltdowns and make your Whistler Children’s Festival weekend one for the memory books.

 Thanks to the joy of the internet you can sort out your festival entry online, no fumbling for cash while you hoist that nappy bag.
-Entry includes lots of free entertainment and activities, but there are also a huge number of creative workshops on offer for a small registration fee.
-These workshops are super popular and fill up fast, so register online now to avoid tears on the day.
+Entry includes lots of free entertainment and activities, but there are also a huge number of activities on offer for a small additional cost (between three and five fun tickets, which sounds pretty excellent).

 2. Spread the Festival Over Two Days

-Arrive early because on the Friday afternoon there’s a free kickoff pyjama dance party in the plaza – sure to be the best event of the summer, hands down.
-So make sure you bring PJ’s for all the family (but if you forget, shops in town like Hatley stock some of the cutest Canadian-themed evening wear around).
+Arrive early because on the Friday afternoon there’s a free kickoff dance party in the plaza – sure to be the best event of the summer concert series, hands down.
+So make sure you bring those sparkly shoes and light-up sneakers for this event.

 5. Dress for Success

-In previous years the festival has seen both blue-sky, warm days and cooler, cloudy days.
-Being in the mountains the weather can change quickly, so keep an eye on the weather in Whistler and plan accordingly – a light jacket never goes astray.
-With a nice grassy area to play on, performances that will get the kids up and dancing and lots of arts and crafts, comfy play clothes are a great choice.
+In previous years the festival has seen both blue sky, warm days and cooler, cloudy days.
+Being in the mountains the weather can change quickly, so keep an eye on the weather in Whistler and plan accordingly – a light jacket and hat are great pieces of kit to pack.
+With a nice grassy area to play on, performances that will get the kids up and dancing and lots of arts and crafts, comfy play clothes and sturdy footwear are a great choice.

 6. Capture the Moment